 <head>

-Why’s everything so deeply indented?
+Our next problem: why’s everything so deeply indented?
 Why aren’t these open elements ever closed?

 very old, pre-SGML versions of HTML,There’s also this crazy thing called “almost standards” or “limited